shahamer/maximum-biclique-benchmark/Datasets/random/README.md

 * RegularErdosRenyi: random.m\_{|U|}\_n\_{|V|}\_p\_{ρ}
 * ModifiedErdosRenyi:  random.m\_{|U|}\_n\_{|V|}\_p\_{ρ}\_cv\_{CV}

-The datasets reflects the datasets used in the paper _On finding bicliques in bipartite graphs: a novel algorithm and its application to the integration of diverse biological data types_ [[2]](https://github.com/shahamer/maximum-biclique-benchmark#references) -- three datasets for each of the article's figures: Fig.8, Fig.9, Fig.11_a, Fig.11_b, and Fig.11_c.
+The datasets reflects the datasets used in the paper "_On finding bicliques in bipartite graphs: a novel algorithm and its application to the integration of diverse biological data types_" [[2]](https://github.com/shahamer/maximum-biclique-benchmark#references) -- three datasets for each of the article's figures: Fig.8, Fig.9, Fig.11_a, Fig.11_b, and Fig.11_c.

 Another synthetic dataset has the following format: